nilszeilon/risk-metric/README.md

 ### Risk metric for bitcoin and ethereum

 * This risk metric can be used in tradingview by simply copying the code and pasting it in the strategy builder.
+##### Usage

-Risk model for crypto currencies.
+* Risk model for crypto currencies.
 Takes the fraction of the weekly close and a slower moving average, nomarlizes this fraction from the beginning of time.

+1. (Optional) Compensates the fraction with the logarithmic growth band.
+    This accomodates for smaller procentage moves as the marketcap goes higher.
+(Ideally each market cycle peak would reach a risk level very close to one)

+    Currently supported coins:
+    * bitcoin
+    * ethereum
-Compensates the fraction with a logarithmic growth band to accomodate for lesser procentage moves as the marketcap goes higher.
-Lets the user choose the moving average and supporting logarithmic band from bitcoin or ethereum.
+2. (Option) Lets the user choose the moving average of the fraction.
+3. (Option) Lets the user log the fraction.
+    This option stretches the risk model towards the edges (zero or one), putting more emphesis on local bottoms and highs.

 ##### Examples
 * Risk metric for bitcoin